 Behind the headlines, London is full of hidden histories that complicate and contradict the dominant narrative.

 How can we discover these stories, make them visible and do justice to them?
 What is the relationship between real life activism, archives and the art that follows?
 Join poets, playwrights and activists from London whose work has consistently sought to give voice to untold, lesser known and often joyous black histories that go beyond tragedy, towards transformation.
+Includes readings and discussions.

 With: poet Jay Bernard, activist Leila Howe, writer and producer Tej Adeleye and writer Rex Obano.